 Certificate of Graduate Study in Health Policy & Management

-The Certificate of Graduate Study in Health Policy & Management provides the opportunity to learn about the broad social context of health service or health service policy and to develop both policy analysis and management skills appropriate to the field.
-Health professionals from diverse backgrounds gain a solid foundation of knowledge and skills in health policy, planning, and financing, as well as the fundamentals of health care management and community health.
-Enrollment in the certificate program is limited to ensure active participation and interaction among faculty and program participants.
+The Certificate of Graduate Study in Health Policy & Management (HPM) provides the opportunity to learn about the broad social context of health systems and health policies and to develop both policy analysis and management skills appropriate to the field.
+The certificate program offers an introduction to health management and policy for students entering the field.
+The program engages experienced professionals in healthcare and other fields in the exploration of legal and ethical issues, quality improvement, and health information management.
+HPM certificate students from diverse backgrounds gain a solid foundation of knowledge and skills in health policy, planning, and financing, as well as the fundamentals of health care management.

 For More Information